What Qualifications Are Needed to Be a Procurement Manager?

 Certifications

-There are several certifications available for purchasing managers.
-However, at the onset, only some certifications are designed explicitly for procurement.
+Several certifications are available for purchasing managers.
+However, initially, only some certifications are designed explicitly for procurement.
 They usually contain elements of a supply chain or inventory management as well.
-Procurement managers in organisations needing a concentration would profit more than others.
+Procurement managers in organisations that need concentration would profit more than others.

 The Institute for Supply Management offers some certifications that might help purchase managers:

-This course covers complex global supply chains and technological innovations.
+This course explores complex global supply chains and the latest technological innovations.
 It also includes other skills that purchasing managers use in their day-to-day operations.
 The course is for Certified Professionals in Supply Management (CPSM).

-Certified Professional in Supplier Diversity (CPSD) is for purchasing managers.
+The Certified Professional in Supplier Diversity (CPSD) is designed for purchasing managers.
 They must learn to identify better opportunities in vendor management.
 This includes vendor onboarding, supplier selection, and vendor risk management.

-The Associations for Operations Management (APICS) also offer specific certifications, like:
+The Association for Operations Management (APICS) also offers specific certifications, like:

 Certified in Production and Inventory Management (CPIM).
 This training aims to improve your ability to manage inventories and production.